katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 ## ANOVA 1 Rating \~ Installs

 We want to see if there is a difference in ratings among different levels of installations.
-The installations are listed as â0â, â0+â, â1+â, â5+â, â10+â, â50+â, and continued in identical format till â1,000,000,000+â.
-There is also one input marked âfreeâ.
-We first run a summary on the variable âinstallsâ from the original dataset to see the detailed distribution of data across different levels of installations.
+The installations are listed as “0”, “0+”, “1+”, “5+”, “10+”, “50+”, and continued in identical format till “1,000,000,000+”.
+There is also one input marked “free”.
+We first run a summary on the variable “installs” from the original dataset to see the detailed distribution of data across different levels of installations.
 To prepare the data for efficiency purposes, we aim to group all the installation levels into six groups with nearly equal proportion of data included.
-We group â0â, â0+â, â1+â, â5+â, â10+â, â50+â, â100+â, and â500+â as the first group which contains 979 data points, and assign âXXSâ to data points associated.
-Group 2 includes â1,000+â and â5,000+â - 1078 data points in total, which are marked as âXSâ.
-Group 3 takes in â10,000+â and â50,000+â - 1187 data points, which are marked as âSâ.
-With this method applied further, we have group 4 labeled as âMâ with 1198 data points, group 5 labeled as âLâ with 971 data points, and group 6 labeled as âXLâ with 1108 data points.
-As for the single âfreeâ one, we drop the record since it would barely affect the final result.
+We group “0”, “0+”, “1+”, “5+”, “10+”, “50+”, “100+”, and “500+” as the first group which contains 979 data points, and assign “XXS” to data points associated.
+Group 2 includes “1,000+” and “5,000+” - 1078 data points in total, which are marked as “XS”.
+Group 3 takes in “10,000+” and “50,000+” - 1187 data points, which are marked as “S”.
+With this method applied further, we have group 4 labeled as “M” with 1198 data points, group 5 labeled as “L” with 971 data points, and group 6 labeled as “XL” with 1108 data points.
+As for the single “free” one, we drop the record since it would barely affect the final result.

 After this data cleaning process, we run an ANOVA test to verify our
 hypothesis: